March 2011 Meeting

 deliver large off-line libraries has fallen below the cost to deliver online

 internet access in most areas.
-Off-line content thus provides a cost effective
+Off-line content thus provides a cost effective way to provide access to the world's knowledge before affordable internet

 infrastructure is available.
 This presentation reviews six emerging projects